How safe is the journey?

 - Mars One uses technology that has been operating on the International Space Station for years, and have already planned for important components to be meticulously tested before use.

-- By the time the astronauts start their journey, the process of entering Mars' atmosphere will already have been performed eight times by unmanned capsules.
+- By the time the astronauts start their journey, the process of entering Mars' atmosphere will already have been performed several times by unmanned capsules.

 Back to the FAQ overview